Microsoft-community/Community-website/wiki/installing-windows.md

   ![](./img/installing-windows/gpt.png)

-   Exit the command prompt and continue installing.
+   Exit the command prompt and proceed with the next steps.

 ## Installing